-Students start at the very beginning of the universe - the Big Bang, and then rocket forward to the potential ends of the Universe- The Big Chill, The Big Rip, The Big Crunch, or the Big Bounce.
-After that we motor on in to motion in all its forms, with a focus on projectile motion.
-In the third unit we undertake an Engineering Design project where the students need to design a solution, to a problem set by the teacher.
-Group work, negotiation, designing, testing and redesigning using the Engineering Process is an experience that is valuable for all students.
+Students start at the very beginning of the universe - the Big Bang, and then rocket forward to the potential ends of the Universe - The Big Chill, The Big Rip, The Big Crunch, or the Big Bounce.
+After that we motor on into motion in all its forms, with a focus on projectile motion.
+Students will apply relationships between forces, mass, and acceleration to predict changes in the motion of an object.